 - They’re so simple to make!
 Mix the wet ingredients, then the dry ingredients, combine with chocolate chips, place into muffin cups and bake!

-Before we get to the recipe, let’s answer a couple questions about gluten free muffins – and bananas, because those are important!
+Let’s answer a couple questions about gluten free muffins – and bananas, because those are important!

 Can You Freeze Gluten Free Muffins?